bdunbar/obup/README.md

 # obup

-This is the currently what I am using to determine whether my OpenBazaar Server instance is up and responding.
+This is what I am using to determine whether my OpenBazaar Server instance is up and responding.
 If it is not then it will stop/kill any proceses, update the server, then start the server.
 The process is:

 1. Log in to get session token.
 2. Use session token to get Profile.